Psychologist

 Infertility

 Infertility is the inability to naturally conceive a child or the inability to carry a pregnancy to term.
-There are many reasons why a couple may not be infertile or may not be able to conceive without medical assistance.
+There are many reasons why a couple may not be infertile or may not be able to conceive without medical assistance but, regardless of the cause, the physical, emotional, and interpersonal impact of infertility can be crushing.

 Infertility is a growing problem in the U.S. The physical and psychological impact of infertility can be devastating to the infertile person and to their partner.
 It frequently results in anger, depression, anxiety, and feelings of worthlessness.
 Psychological counseling and adoption are two of the options open to those individuals and couples for whom infertility cannot be overcome.